You will have to repay us if you get too much benefit

 - What to do if you disagree with the overpayment.

-If you have to pay back the money, we will write to you again to tell you how this will be done.
+If you have to pay back the money, we will write to you again telling you how to do this.

 If, after reading the explanation, you disagree with it, you can appeal.
 You must do this in writing and within one month of the date on the letter.